Max Pezzali

-Massimo Pezzali (born 14 November 1967 in Pavia), commonly known as Max Pezzali, is an Italian singer-songwriter.
+Massimo "Max" Pezzali (born 14 November 1967) is an Italian singer-songwriter.

 He was the principal singer and songwriter of the pop rock group 883.
 In 2004, he released his first solo album Il Mondo Insieme a Te.
 The album was successful in Italy, and since then Pezzali has remained a solo artist.
 Taking into account his solo work, as well as his work dating back to 883, Pezzali has sold over 10 million albums, thereby becoming one of the most popular singers in the history of Italian music.

 Biography

 Early life

-Max Pezzali was born on 14 November 1967 in Pavia, Italy.
+Max Pezzali was born on 14 November 1967 in Pavia, Lombardy, Italy, 40 km south from Milan.
 His parents owned a florist shop near the family home.

 During his high school years, Pezzali was held back for one year because he did not achieve the required passing grades.
 It was in this class that he met his friend and future bandmate, Mauro Repetto.
 Pezzali and Repetto both shared a love for rock and roll music and it was this commonality that led them to the idea of starting a band.
 Together they went on holiday to the United States.
 During their stay they purchased a cheap synthesizer, a drumkit and some CDs, and upon their return to Pavia, immediately began writing music.

 883

 Being big fans of motorbikes, especially Harley-Davidsons, Repetto and Pezzali decided to name the group '883' after the mark's Sportster.
 Pezzali and Repetto started their murisc career at the Castrocaro Music Festival in 1991, with the song "Non Me La Menare", which became a smash hit in Italy.
-Their first album, Hanno Ucciso L'Uomo Ragno ("Someone Killed Spider-Man"), hit number 1 on the Italian charts, in 1992.
+Their first album, Hanno Ucciso L'Uomo Ragno ("They killed Spider-Man"), hit number 1 on the Italian charts, in 1992.
 Their second album, Nord sud ovest est, produced the number 1 singles "Sei un mito" and "Come mai".
 In 1993, Pezzali and Rosario Fiorello won the 'Festival Italiano' with the song "Come Mai".

 In 1994, Repetto left the band on good terms to pursue his dream of becoming a movie director in America.
 Pezzali recruited new members and continued the group.
 The departure of Repetto did not stop the group's productivity: they continued to perform, and in 1995 they released the album La Donna, Il Sogno E Il Grande Incubo which sold over 1.2 million copies.
 In 1997, 883 released La Dura Legge del Gol, followed by the collection Gli Anni in 1998, Grazie Mille in 1999, Mille Grazie in 2000 (released exclusively in Austria, Switzerland and Germany) and Uno in Più in 2001.
 883 continued without Pezzali in 2002, when he announced his plans to begin a solo career and to take full credit for his songs.
 Over the course of their musical career (1992–2002), 883 released six studio albums, released over 25 music videos, and frequently toured throughout Italy.